 There are currencies that are typically low-yielding and become stronger when there is an uncertainty or risk in the market, for example, the Global Financial Crisis or the COVID-19 pandemic.
 Such currencies are “a safe-haven currency.”
-The Japanese yen is one of the best safe-haven currencies.
+The Japanese yen is—or used to be until the 2022 yen crash—one of the best safe haven currencies.

 In recent decades, the Japanese yen prominently became stronger against the US dollar soon after the September 11 attacks in 2001.
 Following the notorious financial crisis of 2007 – 2008, the Japanese yen became sharply stronger against the US dollar.
 This trend continued until as late as 2011.
 The Japanese yen again advanced as the Brexit uncertainty hit the world in 2016.
 In 2020, the fear of the COVID-19 pandemic supported stronger Japanese Yen.

 What Makes Yen Strong in Uncertainty?

 The infographic summarizes why the Japanese yen becomes stronger in the time of uncertainty.
 It focuses on the following two points: